Indoor air - Ingressi

 Open and timely communication is crucial

-It is important to remember that details about individual employees’ health constitute classified information under the Finnish Personal Data Act.
+When investigating an indoor climate issue at the workplace, it is important to remember that details about individual employees’ health constitute classified information legislation enforced by the health protection authority on indoor climate issues.
 Information about individual workers’ health cannot be shared with other workers.
 Only health care professionals can determine whether workers’ symptoms are caused by something in their workplace.

-In order to keep workers properly informed about the progress of steps taken to address indoor air quality issues, employers should give them regular updates on
+In order to keep workers properly informed about the progress of steps taken to address indoor climate issues, employers should give them regular updates on